-Friends since 2009, Robinson and Nunally teamed up for a number of projects before falling in love.
-For Baby Lets Take the Long Way Home, they rustled up what became their dream team: bass fiddle player Jim Kerwin (David Grisman, Jerry Garcia), percussionist Jon Arkin (Lee Konitz, Gene Perla), and on accordion and keyboards Rob Reich (Gaucho, Circus Bella).
+For their latest release Baby Lets Take the Long Way Home, Nell and Jim found what became their dream team: bass fiddle player Jim Kerwin (David Grisman, Jerry Garcia), percussionist Jon Arkin (Lee Konitz, Gene Perla), and on accordion and keyboards Rob Reich (Gaucho, Circus Bella).

-Nell Robinson and Jim Nunally have appeared at the Kennedy Center, Garrison Keillor’s Prairie Home Companion, Hardly Strictly Bluegrass Festival, PBS series Music Gone Public, Kate Wolf Music Festival and Strawberry Music Festival., the band continues to tour both nationally and internationally.
+Having appeared at the Kennedy Center, Garrison Keillor’s Prairie Home Companion, Hardly Strictly Bluegrass Festival, La Roche Bluegrass Festival, Kate Wolf Music Festival and Strawberry Music Festival., the band continues to tour both nationally and internationally.
 Look for brand new music in the fall of 2018!